underscore-finance/underscore-docs/vaults.md

 ### How It Works

 Leveraged Vaults amplify your yield by borrowing against your collateral, but with a key safety feature: **borrowed funds always maintain USD-based exposure** to ensure the vault can always repay its debt.
-The borrowed amount is also deposited back into Ripe as additional collateral, further strengthening the health of the debt position.
+The borrowed amount is also deposited back into Ripe as additional collateral, giving you two layers of collateral backing your debt — your original asset plus the borrowed USD.

 Here's the full flow:

-1. **You deposit** a volatile asset (e.g., cbBTC, ETH)
+1. **You deposit** a volatile asset into the Underscore Leverage vault (e.g., cbBTC, ETH)
 2. **Vault deposits** your asset into the corresponding Earn Vault (AI optimizes yield)
 3. **Vault uses** those yield-bearing shares as collateral on Ripe Protocol
 4. **Vault borrows** GREEN (stablecoin) against that collateral